mosdef-hub/mbuild/CONTRIBUTING.md

 ## Propose a single set of related changes

 Small changes are preferred over large changes.
-A major contribution can be broken down into smaller PRs.
-Large PRs that affect many parts of the codebase can be harder to review and cause merge conflicts if they drag on for long periods of time.
+A major contribution can often be broken down into smaller PRs.
+Large PRs that affect many parts of the codebase can be harder to review and are more likely to cause merge conflicts.

 # Source code